 More and more people are applying to be workers from countries like India where the US dollar exchange rate makes it more worthwhile.

-As mTurk is an open site where anyone can post jobs, you have to be careful of some unscrupulous Requesters who will try to weasle out of paying you what you’re owed.
+As mTurk is an open site where anyone can post jobs, you have to be careful of some unscrupulous Requesters who will try to weasel out of paying what you're owed.

 It's always worth checking out reviews from other workers before completing any work for a new Requester, in particular, check they're not in the habit of disapproving work done by Workers for silly reasons.

 Amazon Mechanical Turk has been around since 2005 and is owned by the online giant that is Amazon.
-I don’t think it’s a scam and for some it may be a legit way to earn a little extra money each month.
-And they do definitely pay out as this YouTuber proves.
+It's definitely not a scam and for some, it may work out to be a legit work from home opportunity.

-For me the biggest issue the pitiful payments per job.
+For me, the biggest issue is the pitiful payments per job.
 This has led to many complaints on sites like SiteJabber.com from people saying Amazon Mechanical Turk exploit people through what works out to be extraordinary low hourly rates.

 If you're looking for a way to become financially independent using the internet then Amazon Mechanical Turk and similiar gig sites are not your best option.

-Because you have to put in a lot of effort for very little reward.
-The amount of money you can actually make is so limited that you’re never going to be able to make a difference to your bank account balance.
+Because you put in a lot of effort for very little reward.
+The amount of money you can make is so limited that you're never going to be able to make a difference to your bank account balance.

-According to a recent report by Prudential Financial Inc., 93% of gig workers also need to have a full ro part-time job to earn enough to live on.
+According to a recent report by Prudential Financial Inc., 93% of gig workers also need to have a full or part-time job to earn enough to live on.